 She helps clients assess the availability of trademarks for use and registration, develop and implement trademark registration and protection strategies, monitor and enforce trademark rights, manage trademark disputes throughout the world, and negotiate and draft trademark coexistence and settlement agreements.
 In addition, Gabrielle supports clients in transactional matters, including drafting license agreements, independent contractor agreements, and collaboration agreements, among other commercial contracts, and conducts due diligence in connection with mergers and acquisitions.

 Prior to joining the firm, Gabrielle was an associate at a law firm based in New York City where she advised clients in connection with trademark prosecution, contested proceedings, and licensing agreements.
 She was also an associate in the New York City office of an international law firm where she practiced intellectual property law and also worked on various corporate matters including structured finance transactions and mergers and acquisitions.

-Gabrielle was recognized in 2018, 2019 and 2020 as a New York "Rising Star" in the area of Intellectual Property by Super Lawyers magazine.
+Gabrielle was recognized in 2021 and the three years immediately preceding as a New York "Rising Star" in the area of Intellectual Property by Super Lawyers magazine.

 Insights View All